vibe-project/vibe-project.github.io/_posts/2014-10-10-writing-chat-application.md

 }
 ```

-As Spring injects ServletContext needed to install Vibe on Atmosphere, installation is done in configuration class.
+As Spring injects ServletContext needed to install Vibe on Atmosphere, installation has been done in configuration class.
 Of course, you can do that elsewhere by injecting `Server`.

 `src/main/java/simple/Clock.java`